Sereg20/Task_Center/BTP_config/1 Entitlements Config/README.md

 ![Save changes](./Images/1.3.3.png "Save changes")

-As a result, you are entitled to use required services, so as of now it's possible to create Subscriptions and service Instances based on it
+As a result, You are entitled to use required services, so it's possible to create Subscriptions and service Instances based on it

 ### Step 2: Create required Subscriptions